Maxwell's equations: Integral equations

 The equations are a little easier to interpret with time-independent surfaces and volumes.
 Time-independent surfaces and volumes are "fixed" and do not change over a given time interval.
 For example, since the surface is time-independent, we can bring the differentiation under the integral sign in Faraday's law:

-Maxwell's equations can be formulated with possibly time-dependent surfaces and volumes by using the differential version and using Gauss and Stokes formula appropriately.
+Maxwell's equations can be formulated with possibly time-dependent surfaces and volumes by using the differential version and using Gauss' and Stokes' theorems as appropriate.